ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="528" />

 Frankly, I think you could even justify a tighter prior than this.
 As to `\(\sigma\)`, I’m now using an exponential distribution with a mean of 7.5, which is half the magnitude we used in the previous model.
-This is to account for the substantial amount of variation I expect to account for with our baseline covariate `prec`.
+This is to account for the substantial amount of variation I expect to account for with our high-quality baseline covariate `prec`.

 ``` r
 1 / 7.5  # the exponential rate is the reciprocal of the mean